Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 - Paint all your trim and doors the same color.

 Children’s rooms are a very personal decision, but if you want to stick with the neutral color scheme you’ve already used elsewhere in the house, there are many other ways to bring color and warmth into a child’s space.
 Textiles, artwork, lampshades, furniture, and rugs are just a few.
-I love using colorful paints on closet interiors, and I often find them in the clearance aisles at home stores.
+I love using colorful paints on closet interiors, and I often find them on the clearance rack at home stores.

 Don’t paint the samples onto the walls.
 Instead, paint two coats of your sample onto lightweight cardboard (not shiny) or plain heavy paper cut into a few large squares.
 Or try samplize.com for peel-and-stick samples painted with real paint.
 Do NOT skip the sampling step.
 It’s crucial to look at colors actually on the walls, and at different times of the day (and evening).